 This year, similar non-network upgrade options have been considered for inclusion in the 2020 Integrated System Plan, AEMO’s strategy roadmap looking out to 2040.
 These options would offer a way to add new capacity to the NEM’s interconnectors joining state grids in 1-2 years instead of 7-8, strengthening these key transmission corridors in phases, ensuring the right amount of capacity is added based on how Australia’s generation mix continues to change.

 Fluence’s team has been advancing applications of grid-scale storage since we deployed the first lithium-ion based project in the U.S. in 2008.
 Compared to the earliest days of storage deployments, innovation today is happening at light speed across the grid.

 Want to learn more about virtual transmission?
 Download Fluence’s white paper on “Building Virtual Transmission: Critical Elements of Energy Storage for Network Services.”

-Written by Achal Sondhi, Market Applications Director, Asia Pacific, Fluence
+Contributed by Achal Sondhi, Market Applications Director, Asia Pacific, Fluence

 If you want to know more about this and other topics directly from end users of energy storage technologies join us at one of these annual events: The Energy Storage World Forum (Grid Scale Applications), or The Residential Energy Storage Forum, or one of our Training Courses.